Giving the AI definition a form suitable for the engineer: Possible scores

 In [1] we said that a program recognised as Artificial Intelligence is any program which copes better than a human being in an arbitrary world.
-To be able to compare and say who did better and who did worse, we must have an order of lives telling us which life is better and which life is worse.
+To be able to compare and say who did better and who did worse, we must have an order concerning lives telling us which life is better and which life is worse.

-We will call this order `the meaning of life'.
-To define this order, we will first define the meaning of life for the cases of finite life, and then we will expand the order for the case of infinite life.
+We will call this order `the meaning of life'.We will first define it for the case of finite life, and then we will expand it for the case of infinite life.

-Let's take an arbitrary linear order of finite lives (We have to remind you that we call life the sequence of input and output vectors from the moment of birth until a given moment in time or to infinity).
+Let's take an arbitrary linear order of finite lives (Let us remind you that we call life the sequence of input and output vectors from the moment of birth until a given moment in time or to infinity).

-Each linear order between finite lives has a corresponding evaluation function (we will call this function Success).
-This means that if one life is better than another, the Success function for the better life returns bigger value than for the worse life.
+Each linear order between finite lives has a corresponding evaluation function, which we will call Success function.
+If one life is better than another, the Success function for the better life returns a bigger number.

-How are we to continue the definition of the meaning of life in a natural way so that it includes infinite lives as well.
-Let's take the sequence of the beginnings of an infinite life.
-Let's calculate the value of the function Success for each beginning.
-We get a sequence of real numbers and if this sequence is convergent, it is natural to define the function Success for this infinite life to be equal to its limit (here, plus and minus infinity are also possible limits).
-If the sequence is divergent , then we will consider that the function Success for this infinite life does not have an exact value but that its value is somewhere between the limit inferior and limit superior of the sequence.
-Thus, we get a new function Success, which returns an exact value for some lives, and an interval of the lowest possible to the highest possible value for other lives.
+Now, lets expand the definition of meaning of life so that it includes infinite lives in a natural way.
+Let's take a sequence of the beginnings of an infinite life.
+Let's calculate the value of the Success function for each beginning.
+We get a sequence of real numbers and if this sequence is convergent, it is natural to define the Success function value for this infinite life to be equal to its limit (plus and minus infinity are also possible values).
+If the sequence is divergent, then we will consider that the Success function for this infinite life does not have an exact value but that its value is somewhere between the limit inferior and limit superior of the sequence.
+Thus, we get a new Success function, which returns an exact value for some lives, and an interval of the lowest possible to the highest possible value for other lives.

-Thus, the new function Success defines a partial order in the set of all lives (this order will not be linear).
-One life is better than another if the value of the function Success is bigger than the value of Success for the other, or if the interval this value is found in is to the right (i.e. is bigger) than the interval the other value is found in.
+The new Success function defines a partial order in the set of all lives (this order will not be linear).
+One life is better than another if its Success function value is bigger, or if an interval is returned -- if that interval is to the right from that of the other life.